Nets are used poorly by bowlers.

 Perform the drill by planning out an over beforehand, then trying to bowl it.
 The idea is to think about how you are going to set a batsman up in a set of six balls, then see how well you can do it (you don’t need a batsman).

 This is an outcome-based drill for working on technique.
 The drill lets you practice spinning or swinging the ball.

-Set it up by putting ‘gates’ on the pitch and trying to get the ball to swing or spin through them.
+Set it up by putting "gates" on the pitch and trying to get the ball to swing or spin through them.
 The exact location will vary depending on how much movement you get and which way the ball moves.
-Click here to see a gate setup for a leg spinner bowling around the wicket.

 Finally, you can get out of the nets altogether and work on your tactical and mental game against a batsman in the middle.